TKN: Transformer-based Keypoint Prediction Network For Real-time Video Prediction

-where $pos$ and $i$ represent the sequential order of the input and the $i$-th element of the input.
+where PE is the trigonometric function as defined in \cite{vaswani2017attention}.
 The number of input sequences and output sequences are equal for the transformer encoder.
 Therefore, we can use transformer encoder to get the predictions $Q_{t+1}^{'},...,Q_{2t}^{'}$ using the input $Q_{input}$:

 Finally, we use an invert mapping matrix $ W^{'} \in \mathbb{R}^{3K \times d_{model}} $ to reconstruct the high-dimensional sequence $Q_{pred}=(Q_{t+1}^{'},...,Q_{2t}^{'})$ back to the low-dimensional keypoints spatio-temporal sequence $P_{pred}$, which is then input to the decoder to generate the predicted frames: